Strategic Energy Management Plan

 Committed to carbon neutrality

-We — along with over 180 other local governments — have signed the BC Climate Action Charter.
-As a signatory of the charter, we are eligible for a conditional grant provided by the Climate Action Revenue Incentive Program (CARIP) until the program was discontinued in 2021.
+We, along with over 180 other local governments, have signed the BC Climate Action Charter.
+As a signatory of the charter, we were eligible for a conditional grant provided by the Climate Action Revenue Incentive Program (CARIP) until the program was discontinued in 2021.

-This grant is equivalent to one hundred percent of the carbon taxes we pay, and supports our efforts to reduce greenhouse gas emissions.
+This grant was equivalent to one hundred percent of the carbon taxes we pay, and supported our efforts to reduce greenhouse gas emissions.